dyninst/dashboard/README.md

 	>  .read sql/setup.sql
 	>  .exit

-### Testing with Bottle's built-in server

-To run the server, you just execute the main Python file.

-	> python3 dashboard.py

-The site is then accessible as `http://localhost`.

 ### Testing with a local Apache server

 It is a good idea to test any changes with a local Apache server before handing off the distribution to a web administrator.
 To do that, you first need to install Apache2 and the Python3 version of the mod_wsgi package.
 Under Ubuntu, you can do this with